 He is a graduate from the University of Central Florida with a Bachelor in Science.
 In addition, he is a certified Crime Prevention Practitioner in the State of Florida.
 He specializes in Elder and Disabled Crime, and Prevention through Environmental Design.

-In Orlando, Commissioner Ortiz is a pioneer in the implementation of the concept of Neighborhood and Business Councils.
+Commissioner Ortiz is a pioneer in the implementation of the concept of Neighborhood and Business Councils.
 A proactive approach to maintain the communities and merchants involved with City government and law enforcement; while keeping the local government abreast of the community issues and merchants’ problems.
 This concept serves as a solid foundation for responsible development and economic growth.
-He further drove the Business Council to become the first Business Association on District 2, known as the Semoran Business Partnership.
-Recently, the Semoran Business Partnership obtained the Market Street Program designation.
+He further drove the Business Council to become the first Business Association on District 2, known as Gateway Orlando, formerly, the Semoran Business Partnership.
+Gateway Orlando successfully obtained the Market Street Program designation.

 Commissioner Ortiz led the revitalization of the City of Orlando District 2 by initiating a Vision Plan to re-develop the Semoran corridor.
 This corridor is the main gate to the City of Orlando from Orlando International Airport.